 - Derived from a separate property which increased in value

 Protecting Your Assets

 When dividing assets, the line between community and separate property is not always clear.
 Most marriages contain an instance where one spouse contributed or added value to the personal property of their partner.
 For example, a spouse might deposit funds into what was previously a separate financial account.

 The date a couple is considered to be separated can also be subjective and if couples cannot agree, a date will be determined by a judge.
 An ambiguous date of separation can call into question the status of property acquired near the end of a marriage.
 The process of asset division can be extremely complicated and an attorney from our firm can provide legal advocacy to ensure you receive your fair share of total assets.

 Due to the nature of property division, a spouse may try to hide or undervalue the total worth of their assets.
 It is illegal to engage in this sort of manipulation and doing so can have strict penalties.
 When going through a divorce, it is important to thoroughly document all property and accurately appraise all assets.
-If you think your spouse has or is planning to shield their assets from property division, our frim can take the appropriate steps to see that your interest are protected.
+If you think your spouse has or is planning to shield their assets from property division, our firm can take the appropriate steps to see that your interests are protected.